kuzzleio/documentation-old/src/validation-reference/schema/index.md

 ---
 layout: full.html
 algolia: true
-title: Specification structure
+title: Specification Structure
-description: understand Kuzzle validation mechanisms
+description: understanding the validation mechanisms
 order: 0
 ---

-# Specification structure
+# Specification Structure

 When a collection is created, its specification is empty.
-As a result, any document validates the specification.
+As a result, any document will be valid.

-In order to update the specification, you can use the [updateSpecifications action]({{ site_base_path }}api-documentation/controller-collection/update-specifications/).
+In order to update the specification, you can use the [updateSpecifications]({{ site_base_path }}api-documentation/controller-collection/update-specifications/) action.

-Here is an example of a fully described specification:
+Here is an example of a full specification:

 ```js
 const specification = {